-Nothing As We Need It imagines and writes a composite and impure form of criticism that embodies the writing of research as recursive, entangled, and many-voiced.
+Nothing As We Need It: A Chimera imagines and writes a composite and impure form of criticism that embodies the writing of research as recursive, entangled, and many-voiced.

 A Menippean satire for critical writing, Nothing As We Need It sustains its argument for composite and impure writing in its form.
-It demands ways of reading equally varied, and wildly imaginative.
-Listening to literature beyond the limits of textual analysis, it dismisses the visual implications of reflection, which assumes detachment and polished surfaces, in favour of an aural method of resonance, allowing enmeshment and interference.
-This books unsettles language, welcomes uninhibited exaggeration and wordplay, and manifests possibilities for working with citation beyond the boundaries of inverted commas.
+It demands ways of reading equally varied and wildly imaginative.
+Listening to literature beyond the limits of textual analysis, it dismisses the visual implications of reflection, which assumes detachment and polished surfaces, in favor of an aural method of resonance, allowing enmeshment and interference.
+This book unsettles language, welcomes uninhibited exaggeration and wordplay, and manifests possibilities for working with citation beyond the boundaries of inverted commas.